Exercising the right to petition the Chamber of Deputies

 Last update

-A petition is a request filed by an individual or a group of individuals with the Chamber of Deputies for the purpose of obtaining a decision in favour of a collective interest they are defending.
+A petition is a request filed by an individual with the Chamber of Deputies for the purpose of obtaining a decision in favour of a collective interest they are defending.

 The right to petition is one of the fundamental rights of all citizens.
 It is stated in the Luxembourg Constitution.